MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Property.ControlCb

-The count in bytes (size) of the Control
+The count in bytes (size) of the Property.Control buffer.

 ### -field Parameters.Property.Value

-The Property Value that will be TBD

 ### -field Parameters.Property.ValueCb

-The count in bytes (size) of the Value.
+The count in bytes (size) of the Property.Value buffer.

 ### -field Parameters.Method

-TBD - Based on Method struct

 ### -field Parameters.Method.Set